pratajo/pratajo.github.io/_posts/2024-12-20-copy-buttons.md

 ---
 layout: post
-title: Creating one or multiple buttons to copy text
+title: Creating one or multiple buttons to copy text to the clipboard
 date: 2024-12-20 15:09:00
 description: HTML and JavaScript
 tags: development linux